 A route-based VPN creates an IPsec tunnel interface and routes traffic through it as dictated by the SDDC routing table.
 A route-based VPN provides resilient, secure access to multiple subnets.
 When you use a route-based VPN, new routes are added automatically when new networks are created.

 This topic explains how to create a route-based VPN that connects to the SDDC's default public or private IP.
-If you have an SDDC with additional Tier-1 gateways (see Add a Tier-1 Gateway) you can click OPEN NSX MANAGER and add VPN services that terminate on those gateways.
+If you have an SDDC with additional Tier-1 gateways (see Add a Custom Tier-1 Gateway to a VMware Cloud on AWS SDDC), you can click OPEN NSX MANAGER and add VPN services that terminate on those gateways.
 See Adding VPN Services in the NSX Data Center Administration Guide.

-In VMware Cloud on AWS, VPN services to a Tier-1 gateway do not support BGP or Certificate-based authentication.
+In VMware Cloud on AWS, VPN services to a Tier-1 gateway do not support BGP.

 Route based VPNs in your VMware Cloud on AWS SDDC use an IPsec protocol to secure traffic and the Border Gateway Protocol (BGP) to discover and propagate routes as networks are added and removed.
 To create a route-based VPN, you configure BGP information for the local (SDDC) and remote (on-premises) endpoints, then specify tunnel security parameters for the SDDC end of the tunnel.